kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	We joined the others and conversed as we walked
-	I warned her to be careful and wise as we talked Encouraging her to be prudent about doing the bidding of others While otherwise musing about whores and mothers
+	I warned her to be careful and wise as we talked Encouraging her to be wary of doing the bidding of others While otherwise musing about whores and mothers

 	A few hours later we came across the rebels again